 Understanding the basics of booking accommodations and local transportation helps demystify your journey, making it easier and more enjoyable.
-Other considerations for long-term travelers include preparing for language and food differences, obtaining visas, exchanging money, and packing light but for both hot and cold weather.
+Other considerations for long-term travelers include preparing for language, climate, and food differences, obtaining visas, exchanging money, and packing light but for both hot and cold weather.
 Travel apps help address some of these concerns, but they’re topics for future posts.

 Next Solo Adventure

 I’m planning my next travel adventure through five European countries on the way back to South Africa where I have a retirement visa.
 I decided to revisit three magnificent cities that stole my heart in the past – Prague, Rome, and Istanbul.
 Denmark, Portugal, and the Azores are new destinations.
 I’m excited about the next adventure!